vikchupak/AWS/services/databases/sql/AmazonRDS.md

     - Multi-AZ Cluster RDS + Read Replicas
 - **Amazon RDS Custom**
   - Designed for workloads that need **full OS-level and database-level customization**
-    - So it is NOT
+    - So it is NOT fully managed by AWS database
   - Supported engines
     - Oracle
     - Microsoft SQL Server